exasol/websocket-api/docs/commands/enterParallelV1.md

-### EnterParallel: Opens subconnections for parallel execution
+### enterParallel: Opens subconnections for parallel execution

 This command opens subconnections, which are additional connections to other nodes in the cluster, for the purpose of parallel execution.
 If